Matrix Decomposition and Applications: Eigenvalue Decomposition

-We will discuss some similar forms of eigenvalue decomposition in the spectral decomposition section (Section~\ref{section:spectral-decomposition}, p.~\pageref{section:spectral-decomposition}), where the matrix $\bA$ is required to be symmetric, and the $\bX$ is not only nonsingular but also orthogonal.
-Or, the matrix $\bA$ is required to be a \textit{simple matrix}, that is, the algebraic multiplicity and geometric multiplicity are the same for $\bA$, and $\bX$ will be a trivial nonsingular matrix that may not contain the eigenvectors of $\bA$.
-The decomposition also has a geometric meaning, which we will discuss in Section~\ref{section:coordinate-transformation} (p.~\pageref{section:coordinate-transformation}).
+In the spectral decomposition chapter (Chapter~\ref{chapter:spectral-decomposition}), we will discuss similar forms of eigenvalue decomposition, where the matrix $\bA$ is required to be symmetric, and $\bX$ is not only nonsingular but also orthogonal.
+Alternatively, $\bA$ may be a \textit{simple matrix}, meaning that the algebraic and geometric multiplicities of its eigenvalues are equal.
+In this case, $\bX$ will be a trivial nonsingular matrix.
+The decomposition also has a geometric interpretation, which we will explore in Section~\ref{section:coordinate-transformation}.

-A matrix decomposition in the form of $\bA =\bX\bLambda\bX^{-1}$ has a nice property that we can compute the $m$-th power efficiently.